-- By the road train that leaves every 15 minutes from Egeségház Utca 4 and a one-way ride costs 600huf (2 Euros).
-The journey lasts around 20 minutes during which you will also admire some of Eger’s highlights.
+- The road train leaves every 15 minutes from Egeségház Utca 4, and a one-way ride costs 600huf (2 Euros).
+The journey lasts around 20 minutes, during which you will also admire some of Eger’s highlights.
 You will be dropped off in the center of the Valley.

 - By car.
 You can take a taxi from the city and pay around 1500huf to 2000huf (4 Euros) to get to the Valley of Beautiful Women.

-Here there are hundreds of small wine cellars where the local wine is produces, stored and tasted.
+Here there are hundreds of small wine cellars where the local wine is produced, stored, and tasted.
 Around 40 cellars are opened to the public.
-There are all lined up along the streets and seeing them will give you the feeling that you are on a pub crawl.
+There are all lined up along the streets, and seeing them will give you the feeling that you are on a pub crawl.
 But in this case, it is a cellar crawl.

 Some cellars you should try could be;